 Aim to eat at least one pound of green veggies a day.
 One half of it should be raw and the other half should be fully cooked.
 The reason for doing this is there are certain vegetables that are made more bioavailable by cooking and at the same time, there are also some that are made less bioavailable or less absorbed by cooking.
 If you get a ratio of half raw and half fully cooked, then that will optimize the benefits of eating these leafy greens.

 Adding one pound of green veggies may sound difficult at first, but it’s doable.
 You can have a big salad for breakfast or lunch and steamed or stir-fried greens for dinner.
-You can also add your leafy greens to soup.
+You can also add your leafy greens to the soup.

 - A handful of nuts per day.

 Adding one handful of nuts per day to your diet evens out your blood sugar.
 Regulating your blood sugar helps control cravings.
 Some of the best nuts are almonds, walnuts, macadamias, and pecans.
 These are all rich in protein, fiber, and omega-3 fatty acids.
-Various studies and clinical trials suggest that eating nuts does not contribute to obesity and may even help with you lose weight.
+Various studies and clinical trials suggest that eating nuts does not contribute to obesity and may even help you lose weight.

 Avoid cashews and peanuts because they’re not nuts.
 Also, stay away from any kind of roasted nuts.
 These roasted nuts are often soaked in rancid oils.
 Dry roasted nuts, on the other hand, may have damaged essential fatty acids because high temperatures destroy these.